hbctraining/DGE_workshop_salmon/lessons/06_DGE_visualizing_results.md

 The above plot would be great to look at the expression levels of a good number of genes, but for more of a global view there are other plots we can draw.
 A commonly used one is a volcano plot; in which you have the log transformed adjusted p-values plotted on the y-axis and log2 fold change values on the x-axis.

-To generate a volcano plot, we first need to have a column in our results data indicating whether or not the gene is considered differentially expressed based on p-adjusted values.
+To generate a volcano plot, we first need to have a column in our results data indicating whether or not the gene is considered differentially expressed based on p-adjusted values and we will include a log2fold change here.

 ```r
 ## Obtain logical vector where TRUE values denote padj values < 0.05 and fold change > 1.5 in either direction